 Canopy Children’s Solutions names Robin Davis, Ph.D., as new principal for CARES School Hattiesburg.

-Sometimes a child’s behavior isn’t easy to handle, but that does not mean a child meets the requirements for an official diagnosis.
-As a parent and your child’s biggest advocate, you need to know the difference.
+A child’s behavior isn’t always easy to handle, but that does not mean he meets the requirements for an official diagnosis.
+As a parent and your child’s biggest advocate, it's important to know the difference.

 Mississippi College, co-sponsored with Canopy Children’s Solutions, is pleased to present the Haley Rose Gunter Autism Conference, “Navigating Autistic Life: Our Journey Together” on Wednesday, October 10, 2018.